 The data quality assessment is a summary of an observation's accuracy.
-All observations start as "casual" grade, and achieve "research" grade when
+All observations start as "Needs ID", and achieve "Research" grade when

-Observations will revert to "casual" grade if the above conditions aren't met or
+Observations will revert to "Needs ID" if the community votes it back in, and it will change to "Casual" grade if the above conditions aren't met or

 iNaturalist's species ranges come from a variety of sources, including the IUCN and Birdlife International.
 None of them are perfect, so sometimes you'll see observations flagged as "out of range" when they shouldn't be.
 If you find a taxon with a range that is clearly wrong, please flag it and the site curators will investigate.
 In many cases, though, we will update our ranges en masse the next time we import data from one of our data partners.